OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 Once the feature branch is created, the software developer will make software changes, test the software (ideally by implementing automated tests), and update documentation.
-Commits to the branch can occur as often as it makes sense and should follow Git best practices, and experience learned by working with Git.
+Commits to the branch can occur as often as it makes sense and should follow Git best practices.

 **Testing for multiple configurations such as different Windows and Linux operating systems, 32-bit, 64-bit can be resource-intensive.
 This is an area that will continue to require resources to implement effective testing frameworks, with each program having specific testing approach that makes sense for the program.**